Frequently Asked Questions

 Yes.
 You will feel like you have a strong wind in your face but you will be able to breathe.

 Q: I started a program at a different place.
 Can I transfer to your school ?

 We take transfer students all the time!
 Most of your jumps and training should transfer over if you began learning at a USPA dropzone.
 Call us for more information.

 Q: What are the age limitations?

 You must be at least 18 years of age.
 There is no upper age limit as long as you are healthy and have no physical or health restrictions.
-We ask that over age 75 you get a doctor's recommendation.
+We ask that those over the age of 65, to get a doctor's recommendation.

 Q: Is there a safe place for my things?

 We have lockers available for you to put items in that you do not want with you on your skydive such as jewelry, cell-phones and wallets.